olafrv/about.me/README.md

 ## Memory

-I can [recall mostly everything than happen in my life](https://en.wikipedia.org/wiki/Eidetic_memory) with a lot of details (e.g. faces, text on a page in specific books, emails threads, random chats, movies scripts, emotions), it is both a blessing and curse.
+I can [recall mostly everything than happen in my life](https://en.wikipedia.org/wiki/Eidetic_memory) with a lot of details (e.g. faces, text on a page in specific books, emails threads, random chats, movies scripts, emotions), it is both a blessing and a curse.
 Don't get surprised if, I mention something good or bad from our past together, don't take it personally, past is important for improving the future (e.g. World War II).

 ## Storytelling